pepopowitz/tdd-workshop/module-5/README.md

 Try not to implement more than one spec at a time!

-### You don't have to pass in an entire 40x40 grid in your tests

-A test would be most effective passing in a 3x3 grid with neighbors constructed for the middle cell, and making assertions against only that middle cell.
-The 3x3 grid is the minimum size needed to include all 8 neighbors of the middle cell.

-You _can_ write tests using larger grids than this, but there's no significant value in doing so.

 ### Don't forget - each cell has up to 8 neighbors, not 4.

 Diagonals count!
 Below you can see a green cell with all 8 of its neighbors in gray: